Weak solutions to the parabolic $p$-Laplace equation in a moving domain under a Neumann type boundary condition: Introduction

 Partial differential equations (PDEs) in time-dependent domains appear in various fields such as biology, engineering, and fluid mechanics (see \cite{KnoKre15} and the reference cited therein).
 There is an extensive literature on PDEs in moving domains, especially on linear parabolic equations (see e.g. \cite{GiaSav96,BrHuLi97,Sav97,BonGua01,BuChSy04}).
 Evolution equations with monotone operators such as the parabolic $p$-Laplace equation have been studied well when a domain does not move in time (see e.g. \cite{LaSoUr68,Lio69,Zei90_2B}).
 Also, several authors have studied evolution equations with monotone operators in the case of space-time noncylindrical domains and the Dirichlet boundary condition (see e.g. \cite{Par13,CaNoOr17,AlCaDjEl23,Nak25}).
 In this paper, we consider the Neumann type boundary condition in \eqref{E:pLap_MoDo} that is different from the Dirichlet one and physically relevant in view of mass conservation.
 We give a new idea for dealing with an additional difficulty coming from the Neumann type boundary condition.

 Let us briefly explain the outline of the proofs and the main difficulty.
+First, we show the uniqueness of a weak solution based on a monotonicity argument.
+Usually, we compute the time derivative of the $L^2$-norm of the difference $v$ of two weak solutions by using its weak form.
+In the present case, however, this procedure generates the term

+which cannot be properly absorbed into the integrals of $|v|^2$ and $|\nabla v|^p$ due to $p>2$.
+Here, $\mathbf{v}_\Omega$ is a velocity of $\Omega_t$ (see Section \ref{SS:Pre_MoDo}) and this problematic term comes from the boundary condition of \eqref{E:pLap_MoDo} (see Section \ref{S:WF_Uni} for the derivation of a weak form of \eqref{E:pLap_MoDo}).
+To circumvent this difficulty, we compute the time derivative of the (mollified) $L^1$-norm of $v$ by following the idea of the proof of \cite[Theorem 2.9]{CaNoOr17} (see Proposition \ref{P:Uni} for details).

-The uniqueness of a weak solution is obtained by a monotonicity argument as usual (see Proposition \ref{P:Uni}), and the main task is to construct a weak solution (see Section \ref{S:Exis} for details).
-We carry out the Galerkin method with time-dependent basis functions $w_k^t$ on $\Omega_t$, which are advected by a velocity of $\Omega_t$ from smooth basis functions $w_k^0$ on $\Omega_0$ that form an orthonormal basis of $L^2(\Omega_0)$.
-Then, as usual, we construct finite dimensional approximate solutions $u_N$, derive energy estimates for $u_N$ that give the weak convergence of $u_N$, and show that the weak limit of $u_N$ is indeed a weak solution to \eqref{E:pLap_MoDo} by a monotonicity argument.
+To prove the existence of a weak solution, we carry out the Galerkin method with time-dependent basis functions $w_k^t$ on $\Omega_t$, which are advected by the velocity $\mathbf{v}_\Omega$ from smooth basis functions $w_k^0$ on $\Omega_0$ that form an orthonormal basis of $L^2(\Omega_0)$.
+Then, as usual, we construct finite dimensional approximate solutions $u_N$, derive energy estimates for $u_N$ that give the weak convergence of $u_N$, and show that the weak limit of $u_N$ is indeed a weak solution to \eqref{E:pLap_MoDo} by a monotonicity argument (see Section \ref{S:Exis} for details).
 Also, we get a regularity of the time derivative of a weak solution by the Galerkin method with higher order energy estimates (see Section \ref{S:Reg} for details).

 The main difficulty is that we need to deal with the limits as $N\to\infty$ of